Idris Hasan Latif: Air rank

 In August 1970, Latif was promoted to the acting rank of Air Vice Marshal and appointed to the newly created position of Assistant Chief of Air Staff Plans (ACAS (Plans)) at Air HQ under CAS Air Chief Marshal Pratap Chandra Lal.
-During this tenure, he assessed the modernisation plans o the IAF.
+During this tenure, he assessed the modernisation plans of the IAF.
 He made first-hand observations of the frontline combat squadrons across the country.
 He was awarded the Param Vishisht Seva Medal on 26 January 1971.
 He was promoted to substantive Air Vice Marshal on 1 April 1971.
 He served in this appointment during the 1971 Indo-Pakistani war and was in the eastern sector when the Pakistani Instrument of Surrender was signed by Lieutenant General A. A. K. Niazi in Dacca and the war ended.

 Latif was promoted to the acting rank of Air Marshal in January 1974 and posted as Air Officer-in-charge Administration (AOA) at Air HQ.
 After a short stint, he was promoted substantive Air Marshal and appointed Air Officer Commanding-in-Chief (AOC-in-C) Central Air Command in Allahabad.
 As the AOC-in-C, he led the Air Force relief operations during the Patna floods in 1975.
 The floods were the worst that hit Patna.
 The Central Air Command, under Latif, flew as many as 20 helicopter sorties per day carrying out humanitarian tasks.
 On 1 March 1976, he took over as AOC-in-C of the Maintenance Command, where he had served as SAASO two decades ago, in Kanpur.
 After a year at the helm of the Maintenance Command, Latif moved to Air HQ as Vice Chief of the Air Staff in May 1977.